-- (1) In order to ensure enforcement of a punishment, forfeiture of property or forfeiture of property gain, the Court may order temporary security against a legal person, at the proposal of the Prosecutor.
-In this case, the provisions of Article 202 of this Code shall apply. - (2) If there is a legitimate fear that an offense will be repeated within an indicted legal person and that the legal person will be responsible and if there is a threat that an offense will be committed, the Court may in the same procedure, except for the measures from Paragraph 1 of this Article, impose a time restriction on the legal person to carry out one or more activities. - (3) When the criminal procedure is instituted against the legal person, the Court may, at the proposal of the Prosecutor, or ex officio, forbid status-related changes, the consequence of which would be deletion of the legal person from the Court registry.
-The decision on this ban is registered in the Court registry.
+- (1) In order to ensure enforcement of a punishment, forfeiture of property or forfeiture of the proceeds of crime, the court may issue an interlocutory order against a legal person, at the proposal of the prosecutor.
+In this case, the provisions of Article 112 of this Code shall apply. - (2) If there is a legitimate fear that an offense will be repeated within an indicted legal person and that the legal person will be responsible and if there is a threat that an offense will be committed, the court may in the same procedure, except for the orders under Paragraph 1 of this Article, impose a time restriction on the legal person to carry out one or more lines of work. - (3) When the criminal procedure is instituted against the legal person, the court may, at the proposal of the prosecutor, or ex officio, forbid status-related changes, the consequence of which would be deletion of the legal person from the court registry.
+The decision on this ban shall be registered in the court registry.

-Application of Other Provisions of This Code
+Application of Other Provisions of this Code